mbianchidev/mbianchidev/README.md

 #### Contact me

-- [public GPG key](keys/gpgkey.pub) to message me about sensitive matters.
+- [public GPG key](keys/gpgkey.pub) to message me about sensitive matters _if you need to report any OSS security vulnerability use the project security.md file and follow the instructions, thanks!_
 - [A message for recruiters and companies](note-to-recruiters.md)
 - [A message for my colleagues](note-to-colleagues.md)